RamanSB/covid-19-tracker/README.md

+Note: The API used mentions recovery however the definition of recovered has not been stated, hence the definition is subjective.
+Please read the following: https://theconversation.com/what-does-recovered-from-coronavirus-mean-4-questions-answered-about-how-some-survive-and-what-happens-next-134883

 A global covid 19 recovery tracker.
 This project is responsible for querying the https://covid-19-data.p.rapidapi.com/ API and displaying the proportion of recovered people as a percentage of the confirmed cases using a color map.
 The color key is displayed below.

 ### Demo: